 ESCAP as an intergovernmental forum

-As an intergovernmental forum, the Commission considers the needs of these countries during the Special Body on Least Developed Countries, Landlocked Developing Countries and Small Island Developing States.
+As an intergovernmental forum, the Commission considers the needs of these countries during the annual sessions of the Special Body on Least Developed Countries, Landlocked Developing Countries and Small Island Developing States.
 Sectoral issues are considered by ESCAP’s respective Committees as well as Ministerial Conferences.
 To support these deliberations, ESCAP provides analytical studies, as well as technical support on the development of productive capacity, infrastructure, trade and transport, human resources, private sector, official development assistance, and other external assistance and institutional development.
 Through these studies and the technical support, ESCAP helps policymakers in these economies to develop integrated approaches, models, and tools aimed at enhancing regional cooperation with regard to the SDGs.

 Asia-Pacific SDG Partnership Report